Power Apps: Mobile usage

 3. Form to add lists and to-dos

-We won’t go any further, but I have a challenge for you bellow.
+We won't go any further, but I have a challenge for you below.

 Bonus: Helpdesk App

-Want a Helpdesk app right out of the box with no setup.
-There’s one template that you can pick and deliver to you this:
+Want a Helpdesk app right out of the box with no setup?
+There's a template you can pick that delivers this:

 Segmentation for admins or users